This document outlines the compatibility between different versions of Mender components, such as the client and server.

 Older Mender clients do not support newer versions of the Artifact format; they will abort the deployment.
 You can build older versions of the Mender Artifact format to upgrade older Mender clients.
 See Write a new Artifact for an introduction how to do this.

 The compatibility between the Mender server and client is managed by the Device API versions exposed by the server and used by the client.
 If the Mender server supports the API version of the Mender client, they are compatible.
 However, please ensure that the client and server support the Artifact format version you are using.
-Device API docs are available for both Open Source and Mender Enterprise.
+Device API docs are available in the API chapter.